7 Winning Social Media Marketing Strategies for the Holiday Season

 • Set a deadline

-Of course, the whole point of Black Friday and Cyber Monday — and of other holiday sales — is that the offers are only for a limited time.
+Of course, the whole point of Black Friday and Cyber Monday — and other holiday sales — is that the offers are only for a limited time.

 • Offer a discount